Renal Diseases Service

 Renal Replacement Therapy

 Renal Replacement Therapy is the major form of treatment for patients with end-stage renal disease (ESRD).
-It is either artificial and intermittent (hemodialysis and peritoneal dialysis) or biologic and continuous (kidney transplantation), both of which aim to replace some of the functions of the diseased kidneys such as removing excess wastes and fluids, and keeping the balance of electrolytes appropriate.
+It is either artificial and intermittent (hemodialysis) or biologic and continuous (kidney transplantation), both of which aim to replace some of the functions of the diseased kidneys such as removing excess wastes and fluids, and keeping the balance of electrolytes appropriate.

 Hemodialysis (HD) is a process where "unclean" blood is machine-pumped out from the patient and circulated through plastic tubings connected to his vascular access (arteriovenous fistula or AVF, or graft) for "cleaning" by an artificial kidney (dialyzer) over 4-5 hours each day, 2-3 times a week.
 Fluid retained during the interval between treatments is also removed during the process.
 HD is the predominant technique for treating ESRD worldwide.